wyd2-megazord/wyd2encdec/README.md

 # WYD2EncDec
-This project consists in implemeting WYD2 Enc/Dec using multiple programming languages.
+This project consists in implemeting WYD2 Enc/Dec main loop using multiple programming languages.

 ## Data
 The project has a basic keys.dat and a set of packets locate inside [data](/data) folder.